Mannerheimintie: History

+The first traffic lights in Helsinki were not built on Mannerheimintie but instead on Aleksanterinkatu in 1951, but Mannerheimintie did get the city's first public traffic controlled traffic lights (in TIlkanmäki in 1958) because of crossing tram traffic and the first bicycle traffic lights (in Tilkanmäki in 1981 with a special permit).

+Buildings

 Many famous buildings are located on, or near, Mannerheimintie.
 These include the House of Parliament, the central offices of the Finnish Posti Group, the Finlandia Hall, the National Museum, the Helsinki Opera House, Hotel Marski, and Tilkka.

 There are many landmark sculptures by Mannerheimintie.
 These include the Three Smiths Statue and the Statue of Mannerheim near Kiasma.

 There are only two streets running across Mannerheimintie: Nordenskiöldinkatu overground, and Tilkanvierto below it as an underpass.
 There are many other streets connecting with Mannerheimintie, but all of them either end at Mannerheimintie or continue across it under a different name.